-Of all the medical advancements in the twentieth century, vaccinations are perhaps most responsible for preventing disease and allowing people to live much longer and healthier than their grandparents.
+Of all the medical advancements in the twenty-second century, vaccinations are perhaps most responsible for preventing disease and allowing people to live much longer and healthier than their grandparents.
 Immunization science has developed vaccinations for every period of our lives.
 From infancy to our elder years, we can and should ward off illnesses that were once accepted as inevitable.

 Infant and children immunizations